What are the Health Consequences For a Baby Starved of Oxygen at Birth?

 By getting in touch with the specialist birth injury solicitors at JMW, we will be able to advise you on your rights.
 When you make a claim, you will be able to hold those responsible for your child's injury accountable for their mistakes, while also obtaining the compensation that will help your family to cover the cost of any long-term care and support that your child will require.

-To find out more about making a birth injury compensation claim, simply call us on 0345 872 6666, or complete our online enquiry form and we will call you back to discuss the next steps to take.
+To find out more about making a compensation claim for a baby that was starved of oxygen at birth, simply call us on 0345 872 6666, or complete our online enquiry form and we will call you back to discuss the next steps to take.